kevinwatson/docker-for-developers-cookbook/050-chapter-05.md

 Firefox is a web browser that runs on many operating systems.
 We can use Docker to run a version of Firefox for one operating system on a completely different operating system, for example: testing a website in an Ubuntu (Linux) installation of Firefox on macOS.

-To run the Linux based version of Firefox on Windows or macOS: first, create a directory and add a `Dockerfile`.
+To run the Linux based version of Firefox on Windows or macOS: first, create a directory and add a `Dockerfile` and switch to that directory.

 ```bash
 mkdir ~/firefox-docker